 Employment tribunals and dispute resolution: key differences in Scotland and Northern Ireland

-In early 2016, the Scottish Government ran a consultation on the Transfer of specified functions of the employment tribunal to the first-tier tribunal for Scotland.
-The consultation sought views on the proposal to allow the first-tier tribunal to hear Scottish employment cases together with a number of cases that do not fit within that category but that have a sufficient link to Scotland and should, therefore, be heard in a Scottish tribunal.
+In early 2016, the Scottish Government ran a consultation on the Transfer of specified functions of the employment tribunal to the first-tier tribunal for Scotland, seeking views on proposals to allow the first-tier tribunal to hear Scottish employment cases.
 The consultation included the draft Scotland Act 1998 (Employment Tribunals) Order 201X.
 The draft Order illustrates the proposed approach in transferring specified functions of the employment tribunal to the Scottish tribunals.
-The draft Order is made as a consequence of clause 37 of the Scotland Bill, which allows for the transfer of tribunal functions (that relate to reserved matters and deal with Scottish cases) to a Scottish tribunal.
+The draft Order is made as a consequence of s.39 of the Scotland Act 2016, which allows for the transfer of tribunal functions (that relate to reserved matters and deal with Scottish cases) to a Scottish tribunal.
 Article 5 of the draft Order defines what will count as a "Scottish case" while art.8 allows cases to be transferred from the Scottish first-tier tribunal to the England and Wales jurisdiction if that is appropriate.
 While the draft Order does not deal with the Employment Appeal Tribunal (EAT), the Scottish Government envisages that there will be equivalent provisions for the EAT in relation to Scottish employment cases.

 Northern Ireland: The Employment Act (Northern Ireland) 2016, which received Royal Assent on 22 April 2016, will align some of the employment laws in Northern Ireland with Great Britain.
 The Act contains provisions to introduce early conciliation by making it mandatory for prospective claimants to provide information about a prospective claim to the Labour Relations Agency to explore settlement prior to issuing the claim.
 Additionally, there are provisions for the President and Vice-President of industrial tribunals and the Fair Employment Tribunal, and any chairman of industrial tribunals, to be referred to as an employment judge.
 These provisions of the Employment Act (Northern Ireland) 2016 are not yet in force.